marpasdev/marpasdev/README.md

 - 👋 Hi, I’m @marpasxyz but you can call me Marpas
-- 👀 I’m interested in web development among other things
+- 👀 I’m interested in web development and game development (MonoGame)
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning MonoGame and C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a game
-- 📫 How to reach me ...
+- 📫 How to reach me - Discord: marpas

 <!---
 marpasxyz/marpasxyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.